soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 //           result: 123456792.0f
 ```

-#### Type Inference Gone Bad
+#### The Bad: Type Inference

-Scala's type inference makes the behavior a lot more confusing than in languages
+Scala's type inference makes the behavior a lot more confusing than languages
 with mandatory type annotations.

 Creating a list with two numbers triggers the conversion, concatenating two